Level 2 or Level 3 Early Years Apprentice

 The employer is looking for someone with good communication skills, who is willing to join a busy team.
 They will need to have good timekeeping skills, be able to adhere to all of the settings policies and procedures and have a genuine interest in working with children and young people.

-In order to be succesful for this role, the apprentice will need to be outgoing, creative and confident.
+In order to be successful for this role, the apprentice will need to be outgoing, creative and confident.
+They will also need to have a keen interest in the early years education sector.

 Qualifications required for this role, include GCSE grades A*-E (9/2) in Maths and English or equivalent qualifications such as Functional Skills.